Minor campaigns of 1815: Coalition order of battle

-Army of the Upper Rhine (Austo-German Army)
+Army of the Upper Rhine (Austro-German Army)

 The Austrian military contingent was divided into three armies.
 This was the largest of these armies, commanded by Field Marshal Karl Philipp, Prince of Schwarzenberg.
 Its target was Paris.
-This Austrian contingent was joined by those of the following nations of the German Confederation: Kingdom of Bavaria, Kingdom of Württemberg, Grand Duchy of Baden, Grand Duchy of Hesse (Hessen-Darmstadt), Free City of Frankfurt, Principality of Reuss Elder Line and the Principality of Reuss Junior Line.
-Besides these there were contingents of Fulda and Isenburg.
-These were recruited by the Austrians from German territories that were in the process of losing their independence by being annexed to other countries at the Congress of Vienna.
-Finally, these were joined by the contingents of the Kingdom of Saxony, Duchy of Saxe-Coburg-Saalfeld, Duchy of Saxe-Meiningen and the Duchy of Saxe-Hildburghausen.
+This Austrian contingent was joined by those of the following nations of the German Confederation: Kingdom of Bavaria, Kingdom of Württemberg, Grand Duchy of Baden, Grand Duchy of Hesse (Hessen-Darmstadt), Free City of Frankfurt, Principality of Reuss Elder Line, and the Principality of Reuss Junior Line.
+In addition, there were contingents from Fulda and Isenburg.
+These were recruited by the Austrians from German territories that were in the process of losing their independence through annexation by other countries at the Congress of Vienna.
+Finally, these were joined by the contingents of the Kingdom of Saxony, Duchy of Saxe-Coburg-Saalfeld, Duchy of Saxe-Meiningen, and the Duchy of Saxe-Hildburghausen.
 Its composition in June was: